-Asset Liability Management (ALM) is one of the main tasks of banking or investment institutions.
-The aim is to effectively hold asset and liability portfolios along the time axis and optimize the RORAC = Return/Risk, using various evaluation and strategy approaches.
-Due to the complexity of sophisticated mathematical models, effective management of finances includes the application of software tools and systems.
-Our solution in terms of ALM is as follows:
+The main objective of Asset Liability Management (ALM) is to effectively hold asset and liability portfolios along the time axis and optimize the RORAC (Return/Risk), using various evaluation and strategy approaches.
+Due to the complexity of sophisticated mathematical models, effective finance management implies the application of software tools and systems.
+Our solution accomplishes the following:

-The calculation structure involves separate handling of the asset and the liability side, where interest rates, opportunity rates, conditional margins and corresponding contributions are calculated in two dimensions:
+The calculation structure indicates the separate management of the asset and liability side, so that interest rates, opportunity rates, conditional margins and corresponding contributions are calculated in two dimensions:

-Calculation of FTP results, i.e. structural margins and contributions – for assets, for liabilities as well as for the difference between assets and liabilities – is performed in a next step, where the split between assets and liabilities is based on unit interest rates, for example, on three-month Libor, or some Overnight Treasury rate.
+Calculation of FTP results, i.e. structural margins and contributions for assets, liabilities as well as the differences between them, is performed in the next step, where the split between assets and liabilities is based on unit interest rates, e.g. on three-month Libor, or some Overnight Treasury rate.

-Asset and liability modules use input data from external and internal data bases, user input, downloaded market data and internal calculation results for financial instruments.
+Asset and liability modules use input data from external and internal databases, user inputs, downloaded market data and internal calculation results for financial instruments.
 Input data and results are stored into the database for subsequent reporting.
 The general scheme of the data flow in ALM follows the main steps of data preparation and processing:

 |Floating||Credits with floating interest rate||Floating certificate of deposit|

 |Stochastic||Deposits with future interest rate agreements||

 ALM deals with interest rate and capital cash flows and pay-offs in future periods.
 Depending on the interest rate type, fixed and float cash flows can be considered.
 A stochastic component is included in case of options, representing expected cash flows and distributions.

 All modules, including ALM, provide means to manage the market environment, e.g.: